 Make sure not to choose a position for your subject that’s too unusual.
 The unbalanced technique you’re using will become very obvious.
 That’s much less effective.

 You’ll notice that the balance is leaning towards the left-hand side of the photo.
 This leads your eyes to wonder what’s in the rest of the photo.
-Your attention is drawn towards the pier and the people on the beach.
+Your attention moves towards the pier and the people on the beach.

 This lack of balance makes my photo more interesting and makes my viewers look at it for longer.

-If you take the same effect and exaggerate it with the use of a shallow depth of field and less possible subjects, you’ll get results like my photo below.
+Now take the same effect and exaggerate it with the use of a shallow depth of field and less possible subjects.
+You’ll get results like my photo below.
 It’s hard to tell whether the BBQ or the tyre swing is the subject.

-This unbalanced technique can change the subject from the obvious to the seemingly insignificant.
-It sparks the viewer’s curiosity.
+This unbalanced technique can change the subject.
+It goes from the obvious to what may seem insignificant.
+This sparks the viewer’s curiosity.
 It makes them want to look at something that they think they’re not ‘supposed’ to be looking at.

 In the photo below, the fireworks seem to balance out the weight of the stage.
-The stage is clearly a lot wider.
-But the overall size of the fireworks and their vertical position creates a downforce for the left side of the image.
+The stage is a lot wider.
+But the size of the fireworks and their vertical position creates a downforce.
+This appears on the left side of the image.

-Different composition techniques have different effects on the visual weight of objects in your scene.
+Different composition techniques have different effects.
 The better you understand them, the better your balance will be.
 The idea of conceptual balance idea is one of the main techniques in adding interest.